 1. Write down up to three outcomes you want to accomplish with your website

-By defining your desired outcomes for the site, your developer will have a macro sense for what you want.
-This also allows the developer to more quickly come up with ideas that may be out of the box.
+By defining your desired outcomes for the site, your developer will have a macro sense of what you want.
+This also allows the developer to come up with ideas quickly that may be out of the box.

 2. Features Wishlist

 No one knows your business better than you.
 Make sure you sit down at least twice as an organization to brainstorm features that will make your jobs easier.
 It’s easier (and cheaper) to cut or reorganize features in the planning stage than it is to add a feature late in the game.

 3. Describe who will be using your website

 Knowing your audience is vital in any form of communication, and in web development, it can be a great money-saver.
 If you know in advance who your users are, you can avoid unnecessary features, confusion layouts, and maximize ROI.
 Is your website internal or external?
 Do your users prefer mobile phones or screen readers?
 What is the average age and level of technical aptitude of your audience?
 Answering these questions helps build a website’s foundation before you even start paying for development.

 Confusion and redundancy waste time, and thus, cost you money.
 In order to cut down on problems designate a person who has final decision-making power for the project.
 Web developers love this because they don’t have to navigate company conflicts, but instead can focus on getting the job done right.

 5. Decide on a time frame